Signal Processing over Time-Varying Graphs: A Systematic Review: Evaluation Metrics

-\subsection{Evaluation Metrics}
+\section{Evaluation Metrics}

-\textbf{1) Evaluation Metrics for Node Level Tasks: } Different from static graph signal processing, in the time-varying graph, the most popular task is node-level regression rather than classification, as the core in TV-GSP is the modeling to graph temporal association.
-Thus, learning from the past to make accurate predictions of the future is the property that most TV-GSP models desire.
-The metrics for regression are usually drawn from multi-variate time series analysis, which mainly include Mean-Square Error (MSE), Mean Absolute Error (MAE)~\cite{trivedi2019dyrep}, root Normalized Mean-Square Error(rNMSE)~\cite{sabbaqi2024inferring}, Root Mean Squared Error (RMSE)~\cite{bagheri2024joint} and Mean Absolute Percentage Error (MAPE)~\cite{sabbaqi2023graph}.
-Taking $k^{th}$ step ahead prediction as an example, these metrics are defined as functions of node signal $\boldsymbol{x}$ as:
+Different from static GSP, in TVGs, the most popular task is node-level regression rather than classification, as the core in TVGSP is the modeling of graph temporal association.
+Thus, learning from the past to make accurate predictions of the future is the property that most TVGSP models desire.
+The metrics for regression are usually drawn from multivariate time series analysis, which mainly include Mean-Square Error (MSE), Mean Absolute Error (MAE)~\cite{trivedi2019dyrep}, root Normalized Mean-Square Error(rNMSE)~\cite{sabbaqi2024inferring}, Root Mean Squared Error (RMSE)~\cite{bagheri2024joint}, and Mean Absolute Percentage Error (MAPE)~\cite{sabbaqi2023graph}.
+Taking $k^\text{th}$ step ahead prediction as an example, these metrics are defined as functions of node signal $\boldsymbol{x}$ as:

-In the offline GSP algorithms, they also get to work by replacing the L2 norm with the Frobenius norm, and the functions are then built between node signal matrix $\mathbf{X}$ and estimated node signal matrix $\hat{\mathbf{X}}$.
-In addition to regression, there are also some node-level classification tasks on time-varying graphs that usually use Accuracy, Precision, Recall, Area Under Curve for binary classification, and Micro-F1 and macro-f1 for multi-class classification~\cite{kumar2019JODIE, trivedi2019dyrep, rossi2020temporal, xu2020inductive}.
-The formulation of these metrics is the same as seen in static graph signal classification and conventional machine learning tasks.
+In GSP and graph machine learning algorithms, the Frobenius norm serves as an alternative to the $l_2$ norm, where functions are constructed between the node signal matrix $\mathbf{X}$ and the estimated node signal matrix $\hat{\mathbf{X}}$.
+In addition to regression, there are also classification tasks on TVGs that usually use Accuracy, Precision, Recall, Area Under Curve for binary classification, and micro-F1 and macro-F1 for multi-class classification~\cite{kumar2019JODIE, trivedi2019dyrep, rossi2020temporal, xu2020inductive}.
+The formulation of these metrics is the same as in static graph signal classification and conventional machine learning tasks.
+Table~\ref{tab:models} illustrates the performance of various TVGSP models on a 1-step ahead spatio-temporal prediction task.
+The methods being compared are from 2 categories: online GSP methods GLMS~\cite{Lorenzo_2016_GLMS}, GNLMS~\cite{Spelta_2020_NLMS}, and GNS~\cite{peng2023adaptive}, as well as offline TVGNN models such as STGCN~\cite{yu2018_STGCN}, and RGDAN~\cite{fan2024rgdan}.
+We included the GCN~\cite{kipf2017semi_supervised} as the non-temporal GNN baseline.
+These models are evaluated for wind speed and temperature prediction using the RMSE and MAE.